davidzd/skills/README.md

 ## Hacking notes

  - The stylesheet is generated from LESS file.
 If you are going to modify the css - consider using [LESS preprocessor](http://lesscss.org)
 Otherwise it will be a mess.
 If you are unfamiliar with LESS - please, call the seniors.
- - To select sprite from sprite picture - set its coordinates in .bg mixin.
+To select sprite from sprite picture - set its coordinates in .bg mixin (see style.less for examples)

+## Plans for future

+ - Add decreasing levels
+ - Add avatars and primary skills
+ - Add saving and restoring data
+ - Add non-interactable objects : skill-depending objects like arrows and stuff (medals?)
+ - Add auto-updating, non-clickable skills